-For consistency, the following sections have utilised the same topic areas and numbering system employed in the 2019 report for ease of reference.
+For consistency and ease of reference, the following sections utilise the same topic areas and numbering system employed in the 2021 report.

 The recommendations detailed below are intended for consideration by the relevant stakeholders.
 The Commissioner has no formal powers to mandate the implementation of these recommendations.
-However, the Commissioner looks forward to the ongoing acceptance and adoption of the recommendations in the spirit of continuous improvement within the large-scale renewable energy industry.
+However, the Commissioner looks forward to the ongoing assessment, acceptance and adoption of the recommendations, in the spirit of ongoing continuous improvement within the large-scale transmission and renewable energy industries.